schedjoules/calendar-store-api/README.md

 ##SchedJoules Calendar Store API
-With this API you can get access to the SchedJoules Public Calendar Library.
-SchedJoules delivers the most comprehensive public desktop, web and mobile calendar store in the world.
-We currently deliver over 180.000 complete, accurate and timely public calendars for holidays, sports, weather and financial events.
-We do so in 40 languages.
+With this API you can get access to the SchedJoules Public Calendar Service.
+SchedJoules delivers the most comprehensive public calendar service in the world for desktop, web and mobile applications.
+We currently deliver over 580.000 complete, accurate and timely public calendars for holidays, sports, weather and financial events.
+We do so in 16 languages.

 For iOS we have a **SDK** that uses all the API goodies.
 For the 5 minute SDK install [check out](http://schedjoules.com/resources/developer-resources/ios/CalendarStoreDocumentation/index.html) the documentation.
 Of course you are more than welcome to implement the API without using the SDK.
 If so please read on.